JeanBaptisteServais/Jojo-detector-/README.md

 In some, we learn our program some objects and present to it a picture. <em>Here we learn to it a plate and present to it a picture with a plate, two spoons, a fork and a knife.</em>
 <br>
 It will cut all objects and rewrite it in a new picture.
-For each pictures we'll try to detect our objects from our models. <em>Here we try to detect the plate and rewrite all others objects into new picture.</em>
+For each pictures we'll try to detect our objects from our models. <em>Here we try to detect the plate and rewrite all others objects into new picture.</em><br>
+After detection of our objects it'll search category of our detection, <em>Here it'll search plate on internet and search all other items from the category (washing up) of plate and return items.
+We download all of this items and train it.

 comment pourquoi ?